d-rec/drec-origin/docs/dev_docs/developer-onboarding.md

 5. NSR-devices
 6. Okra-devices

+>[!NOTE]
-Note: according api working process,For each device ID, add a groupId but make sure they all belong to the <i>same owner</i>
+>According api working process,For each device ID, add a groupId but make sure they all belong to the same owner

 This means that both the device and the group add are associated with the same org.